 Once applications have been submitted, and the Admissions Office confirms acceptance and start dates, you will be able to pay confirmation fees, and register for individual courses.

 Once accepted into the program, you can register into individual courses in-person at the Office of the Registrar, or by calling 403-410-1400.

 The last day to register for individual courses beginning in any given month is the last business Monday of the previous month (e.g. a learner must pay and register by the last Monday of July in order to begin courses in August).

 Prospective learners who live outside of Alberta and will be completing their Work Experience outside of Alberta, are required to speak to the program coordinator prior to applying for the program to discuss insurance regulations.
-Contact 403-410-1485 to speak to the program coordinator.
+Contact 403-410-1470 to speak to the School of Health and Wellness reception.

 Curriculum subject to change.

 This course introduces the role of the Nutrition Manager in Canada and the Canadian Society of Nutrition Management's role in the industry.
 Learners explore the professional contexts in which nutrition managers work as well as the activities and responsibilities of the nutrition manager in those contexts.

 The course emphasizes professional practice including management, leadership, and the code of ethics.